Agasha Temple of Wisdom

-The Agasha Temple of Wisdom is a spiritualist group founded in 1943 by Richard Zenor.
-After the publication of James Crenshaw's book Telephone Between Two Worlds in 1950, in which both Zenor and the temple were prominently featured, the temple became more popular.
-Upon Zenor's death in 1978, Geary Salvat was chosen to lead the group.
+The Agasha Temple of Wisdom is an organization that teaches a philosophy of Universal God Consciousness.
+The organization was founded in 1943 in Los Angeles, California by Richard Zenor.
+After the publication of James Crenshaw's book Telephone Between Worlds in 1950, in which both Zenor and the temple were prominently featured, the temple became more popular.
+Upon Zenor's death in 1978, Geary Salvat was chosen to lead the organization.
+Reverend Geary Salvat died in 2002.
+The organization is currently active online.